A cornerstone of real-world legal learning

-Bridging the divide between the academy and the bar
+Bridging the divide between the legal academy and the practicing bar

 Residencies create the opportunity for partnerships between Elon Law and the practicing bar and bench, unlike any working relationship in the profession.
-Through residencies, judges and lawyers shape the future of the profession of law.
-They teach future colleagues about the ethics, professionalism, knowledge, skill and judgment essential to the profession’s relevance and effectiveness in society.
-Unlike typical summer programs, residencies enable supervising judges and lawyers to benefit from student assistance throughout the year, allowing legal organizations to spread out their engagement with law students.
+Judges and lawyers shape the future of the profession of law as students learn about the ethics, professionalism, knowledge, skill and judgment essential to the profession’s relevance and effectiveness.

 “In today’s world of law practice, it’s essential that attorneys, legal organizations and law schools collaborate in the professional preparation of new lawyers.
 The clients and communities we serve expect and deserve seasoned legal counsel, even from junior attorneys.
 Law students can cultivate expertise through in-depth, on-the-job training, interwoven with the study of law and other skill building experiences in law school.
 Students can benefit a great deal from the insight and guidance of accomplished attorneys.
 I’m excited about the possibility of shifting our profession’s approach to new lawyer development.
 We just need to work together to make it happen.”

-– Afi Johnson-Parris, president, Greensboro Bar Association, attorney, Ward Black Law, Greensboro, N.C.
+– Afi Johnson-Parris, former president, Greensboro Bar Association, attorney, Johnson-Parris Law, PLLC, Greensboro, N.C.

 “The immersive work placements I experienced as an Elon Law student proved tremendously helpful in my legal education and professional development.
 They provided me with important connections and deep insight into the practice of law.
 Elon Law’s residency program goes further.
 It presents an opportunity for lawyers to take a direct role in shaping the future of the profession.
 It is an important new avenue to cultivate values, judgment and skills in new attorneys, so that they can provide insightful counsel in a rapidly changing business environment.”